aberba/meilisearch/README.md

 [MeiliSearch](https://meilisearch.com) is a lightweight and fast search engine with a RESTfull search API.
 It's a modern alternative to elasticsearch and co.

 ### Usage
+Downalod and run MeiliSearch in your command-line with `./meilisearch --master-key YOUR_KEY_HERE`

 > Note: this API used [requests]() for handling HTTP request and so all responses are of type `Response`.